it985/my-stars/README.md

 *   [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework

-*   [noear/solon](https://github.com/noear/solon) - Solon is an efficient Java application development framework and an open ecosystem with its own interface standards.
+*   [noear/solon](https://github.com/noear/solon) - Solon is an efficient Java application development framework.
+Built from scratch, with its own standards and norms and open ecology.
 Faster, smaller and simpler!!
 Start 5 ~ 10 times faster; qps 2 ~ 3 times higher; Run time memory saving 1/3 ~ 1/2; Packing can be reduced to 1/2 ~ 1/10

 *   [Bigkoo/Android-PickerView](https://github.com/Bigkoo/Android-PickerView) - This is a picker view for android , support linkage effect, timepicker and optionspicker.（时间选择器、省市区三级联动）